jonasbn/chientrm.github.io/_posts/2022-09-21-auto-build-gcp-custom-image-with-cloudbuild-and-packer.md

 In many cases, developers want to create their own images, either for daily usage or business requirements.

-Thus, in this article, we will guide you on how to using Google Cloud Build to automate creating custom machine images.
+Thus, in this article, we will guide you on how to use Google Cloud Build to automate creating custom machine images.

 # Introduction